Rosewood1985/ai-sports-edge/memory-bank/progress.md

 ## Code Quality and Architecture Assessment

-- [ ] Identify files with high complexity that could benefit from refactoring
-- [ ] Check for inconsistent code styling and formatting issues
-- [ ] Analyze dependency usage patterns and identify outdated or conflicting dependencies
-- [ ] Identify potential security vulnerabilities in the codebase
-- [ ] Find and analyze duplicate or similar code blocks that could be refactored
-- [ ] Check for proper error handling throughout the codebase

-PROGRESS UPDATE: Starting code quality and architecture assessment based on additional requirements.

 - [x] Identify files with high complexity that could benefit from refactoring
 - [x] Check for inconsistent code styling and formatting issues
 - [x] Analyze dependency usage patterns and identify outdated or conflicting dependencies